Chris Jones (defensive tackle, born 1990): Professional career

-2013 NFL Combine

 Houston Texans

-Jones was selected by the Houston Texans in the sixth round (198th overall) of the 2013 NFL Draft.
+Jones was selected by the Houston Texans in the sixth round (198th overall) of the 2013 NFL draft.

 He was released by the Houston Texans on August 31, 2013.

 Tampa Bay Buccaneers

-Jones was claimed by the Tampa Bay Buccaneers after his release from the Houston Texans on September 1, 2013 and was inactive for the Tampa Bay's season opener against the New York Jets.
+Jones was claimed by the Tampa Bay Buccaneers after his release from the Houston Texans on September 1, 2013, and was inactive for the Tampa Bay's season opener against the New York Jets.
 He was released by the Buccaneers on September 10, 2013.

 New England Patriots

 2013

 After the Buccaneers waived Jones, the New England Patriots claimed him off waivers.
 Jones recorded his first career sack against the Cincinnati Bengals on October 6, 2013.
 On October 20, during overtime of the Patriots' Week 7 game against the New York Jets, Jones was called for a 15-yard unsportsmanlike conduct call on a Nick Folk missed 56-yard field goal that would have given the Patriots the ball around midfield.
 The call was for violating a rule, altered that season, prohibiting pushing a teammate into the opponent's formation (it was the first time that call had been made).
 Folk went on to hit a 42-yard field goal that gave the Jets the win, in a game where Jones also recorded two sacks.

 Jones finished the season with 6.0 sacks, which was 2nd amongst rookies.